flatironinstitute/ccn-software-fens-2026/docs/source/full/group_projects/04_01_place_cells.md

 <div class="render-all">

-The `units` field is a [`TsGroup`](https://pynapple.org/generated/pynapple.TsGroup.html#pynapple.TsGroup): a collection of [`Ts`](https://pynapple.org/generated/pynapple.Ts.html#pynapple.Ts) objects containing the spike times of each unit, where the "Index" is the unit number or key.
-Each unit has the following metadata:
+The `units` field is a [`TsGroup`](https://pynapple.org/generated/pynapple.TsGroup.html#pynapple.TsGroup), where each unit has the following metadata:
 - **rate**: computed by pynapple, is the average firing rate of the neuron across all recorded time points.
 - **location**, **shank**, and **cell_type**: variables saved and imported from the original data set.